Sail Out: Critical reception

 Sail Out was generally well received by critics.
-At review aggregator Metacritic, the album has a weighted mean rating of 68 out of 100, based on reviews from eight critics.

 The New York Daily News gave the EP two out of five stars, praising Aiko's vocals calling them a "feathery tone, sky-high pitch and dazed delivery, she floats above the beat, sexy and aloof".
 They also compared the album to the work of Kanye West, Kid Cudi, Drake, Future and Frank Ocean.

-New York Daily called the EP "the female answer" to Frank Ocean, however they said the EP "lapse into dullness so early, it won’t be long before it’s the listener, not Aiko, who drifts away."
+It called the EP "the female answer" to Frank Ocean, however they said the EP "lapse into dullness so early, it won’t be long before it’s the listener, not Aiko, who drifts away."